 Scope of Practice:

 This course will not prepare attendees to conduct audiograms.
-To learn take a course that teaches you how to conduct audiograms, please click here to find a certification course as an Occupational Hearing Conservationist (OHC).
+To learn how to conduct audiograms, please click here to find a certification course as an Occupational Hearing Conservationist (OHC).

 This course will not prepare attendees to oversee hearing testing results.
 Per OSHA guidance, reviewing problem audiograms and determining whether there is a need for further evaluation must be conducted by a Professional Supervisor (PS).
 Click here to learn more or to certify as a Professional Supervisor (PS) of the Audiometric Monitoring Program.